sergeisin/GravitySimulator/README.md

 ## The project is not ready yet

-## Requirements
+## Dependencies
+OpenTK 3.1.0
-NuGet SkiaSharp.Views.WindowsForms 2.88.8
+SkiaSharp.Views.WindowsForms 2.88.8